BIGJRA/BIGJRA.github.io/rejuv.md

 ## Sewers Visit 2

 Eldest will give us *Super Potions.* From Route 2, head into the city.
-If you’ve completed Karrina’s Amethyst Cave quest, you’ll get +2 Aelita Relationship Points.
-Two tiles to the left of the tree to the left of Venam’s house contains a hidden *Repel.*
+If you've completed Karrina's Amethyst Cave quest, you'll get +2 Aelita Relationship Points.
+Two tiles to the left of the tree to the left of Venam's house contains a hidden *Repel.*

 Make your way to the sewers.
 Talk to Amanda for a battle.